recyclable · reusable · rewarding · minneapolis

 the tandoco way

-• We don't claim "compostable" on entrée containers.
-We say "PP #5 — recyclable + reusable."
+• We don't say "compostable" on entrée containers.
+We say "#5 plastic — recyclable and reusable."

-• Customer can actually recycle it through Twin Cities curbside #5 programs.
+• You can actually recycle it through Twin Cities curbside #5 programs.

-• Bring-back program earns tandocoins on every container returned — real reuse, not just recycling.
+• Bring-back program earns tandocoins for every container you return — actual reuse, not just recycling.

-• Bakery items in recyclable aluminum tinfoil — infinitely recyclable in Twin Cities curbside aluminum streams.
+• Bakery items go in aluminum tins — recyclable forever in Twin Cities curbside aluminum bins.

-the questions twin cities customers actually ask once they realize most "eco-friendly" packaging isn't. straight answers, no greenwashing.
+the stuff twin cities customers actually ask once they start looking past the "eco-friendly" labels. no marketing, no asterisks.

 is tandoco's meal prep packaging actually compostable?

-honest answer: no — and we won't pretend it is. our entrée containers are white PP #5 plastic (chosen specifically because recycling facilities can actually see it — black plastic goes invisible to their optical sorters and lands in landfill). recyclable through curbside #5 programs in most twin cities zip codes, reusable for weeks. our bakery items ship in recyclable aluminum tinfoil pans (infinitely recyclable, no plastic lining, no leaching). nothing we use is compostable — but everything we use is recyclable AND part of our bring-back program, where you earn tandocoins by returning containers for cleaning + reuse.
+straight answer: no, and we won't pretend it is. entrée containers are white #5 plastic — we picked white on purpose because recycling plants can actually see it on their scanners (black plastic shows up invisible and lands in landfill). it's curbside-recyclable in most twin cities zip codes, and most people reuse it for weeks. bakery items ship in aluminum tins, which are recyclable forever with no plastic lining. nothing we use is compostable. but everything we use is recyclable, and everything we use is part of our bring-back program — hand clean containers back to your driver at sunday delivery and we credit your account in tandocoins.

 why aren't you using compostable PLA-lined containers like other "eco" meal prep brands?

-because PLA only breaks down in industrial composting facilities at 140°F+ for 60+ days, and minneapolis doesn't have widespread access to those facilities. most PLA-lined paper containers labeled "compostable" end up in landfill — where they don't break down — because customers can't recycle them with paper (PLA contaminates the batch) or with plastic (PLA isn't a standard recyclable resin). that's not a real solution; it's a green sticker. we'd rather use honest, recyclable plastic that customers can actually reuse.
+because PLA only breaks down in industrial composters running at 140°F+ for 60+ days, and minneapolis doesn't have much of that. most PLA-lined paper containers labeled "compostable" end up in the trash — they can't go in paper recycling (PLA contaminates the batch) or plastic recycling (it's not a standard resin). it's not really a solution; it's a sticker. we'd rather use recyclable plastic that people can actually reuse.

 what's the difference between PLA-lined and PE-lined paper containers?

 both are paper containers with a plastic lining.
-PLA is corn-based bioplastic — sounds better than PE (polyethylene petroleum plastic), but neither is recyclable with paper or with plastic.
-PLA needs a hot industrial composter to break down; PE doesn't break down at all and can leach chemicals when microwaved. both end up in landfill regardless of how green the label looks. we don't use either.
+PLA is corn-based bioplastic — it sounds better than PE (regular petroleum plastic), but neither one can be recycled with paper or with plastic.
+PLA needs a hot industrial composter to break down at all; PE just doesn't break down, and it can leach chemicals if you microwave it. both end up in landfill no matter how green the label looks. we don't use either.

 what does tandoco use right now, and what are you still looking for?

-right now: white PP #5 entrée containers (cheap, microwave-safe, freezer-safe, widely recyclable, customers reuse them) and recyclable aluminum tinfoil pans for bakery items (infinitely recyclable, holds wet/greasy bakery items without leaking, oven-safe for reheats). on top of both, we run a bring-back program for the entrée plastic so it gets reused instead of just recycled. we're actively searching for a truly biodegradable container that handles wet, greasy entrées AND breaks down in a backyard bin in minneapolis. if you've come across one worth testing, send it our way.
+right now: white #5 plastic for entrées (cheap, microwave-safe, freezer-safe, recyclable curbside, most people reuse them) and aluminum tins for bakery items (recyclable forever, holds wet pastries, oven-safe for reheating). on top of that, our bring-back program keeps the entrée containers in rotation instead of just recycling them once. and we're still looking for a truly biodegradable container that holds up to wet entrées and breaks down in a minneapolis backyard bin. if you've come across one worth testing, send it our way.

 how does the bring-back program for tandocoins work?

-finish your meals, rinse + stack your clean PP #5 tandoco containers, and drop them in our return bin at sunday pickup at the downtown minneapolis kitchen. we count + inspect on the spot. tandocoins drop into the same balance you already earn from orders — confirmation email or text in seconds. apply them at checkout exactly like always. one wallet, no codes, no expiry.
+finish your meals, rinse and stack the clean #5 containers, and hand them back to your driver at your next sunday delivery. we count and inspect them right there. the coins drop into the same balance you already earn from orders — you'll get a confirmation email or text in seconds. apply them at checkout the same way you always would. one wallet, no codes, no expiry.

 can someone else drop off my containers for me?

-yes. just log the return under your account at pickup. friend, family, coworker — doesn't matter who drops them; they go to the account that's identified at the counter. the only rule is one account per drop (so the coins land in the right wallet).
+yes. just log the return under your account at your sunday delivery. friend, family, coworker — doesn't matter who hands them over; they go to the account that's identified at the handoff. the only rule is one account per drop (so the coins land in the right wallet).

 what if i miss a sunday — does my streak reset?